Avril Lavigne: 2021–present: Love Sux

 On October 24, 2022, Lavigne announced the release of a single titled "I'm a Mess" featuring English singer Yungblud on November 3, 2022, as the lead single of the deluxe edition of Love Sux, which was released on November 25.
 While promoting "I'm a Mess", Lavigne confirmed she was working on her eighth album with John Feldmann, Barker, Yungblud and Alex Gaskarth of band All Time Low.
 "Fake as Hell", a collaboration between Lavigne and All Time Low, was eventually released as a single on September 15, 2023.
 On June 9, 2023, Lavigne did a live collaborative performance with country music artist Miranda Lambert during the 2023 CMA Fest at Nissan Stadium in Nashville, Tennessee.
 They performed a mashup of Lambert's "Kerosene" and Lavigne's "Sk8er Boi".

 On May 10, 2024, Lavigne announced plans to release a greatest hits album on June 21, 2024.
 On May 16, 2024, Lavigne and country music artist Nate Smith released a collaborative single titled "Bulletproof" that was originally released as a solo single for Smith.
 Lavigne and Smith performed the song at the 59th Academy of Country Music Awards.
-In support of the album, Lavigne embarked her Greatest Hits Tour, which began on May 22, 2024 and concluded on September 18, 2024.
+In support of the album, Lavigne embarked her Greatest Hits Tour, which began on May 22, 2024, and concluded on September 18, 2024.
 On June 30, 2024, Lavigne played the world-famous Glastonbury Festival in England for the first time, drawing one of the largest crowds ever seen at the Other Stage.

 On October 3, 2024, it was reported that Lavigne recorded another collaborative single with Smith titled "Can You Die from a Broken Heart".
-The song is featured on Smith's sophomore album California Gold and it was released as the third single from the album.
+The song is featured on Smith's second album California Gold and it was released as the third single from the album.

 In 2025, Lavigne was featured on the single "77", which was featured on Billy Idol's album Dream Into It.
-They performed the song together on the April 28th episode of Jimmy Kimmel Live!.
+They performed the song together on the April 28 episode of Jimmy Kimmel Live!.
 On May 9, 2025, Lavigne released the single "Young & Dumb", featuring Simple Plan.
 Simple Plan and Lavigne had first toured together on Lavigne's first tour, the Try To Shut Me Up Tour, from 2002 until its conclusion in 2003, which served as the inspiration for the song.